samadhi

 Irrespective of what we believe or practice, if we are truly earnest and long for liberation, and follow that genuine longing within us, and allow it to lead us, we all find our way to liberation eventually.
 As you say, it is our nature already!

 Question: I often read references in Ramana Maharshi’s writings of the need for ALL thought to be removed or extinguished.
 Is this a translation error?
 Perhaps he means that only egoic or self-referential thoughts need to be removed?
-If all thoughts are removed, how could he teach others?
+If all thoughts are removed, how could he teach others and perform the activities of daily living, which requires some kind of thinking?

 eg. In his short text ‘Who am I?’
 Ramana writes: